Central Heating Systems – Types, Quotes, Upgrades & New Boilers

 The combination boiler central heating system is easily the most popular today.
 These systems don’t require a feed tank, expansion tank or a hot water cylinder because they heat water as and when you need it.
 This means that they require a lot less space and are also economical – they only heat the water that you need.

-- A combi boiler heats water on demand requiring no tanks within the loft space.
+- A combi boiler heats water on demand requiring no tanks within the loft space

 - Electronic controls paired to your boiler

-- Mains supply fed directly to combi
+- Mains supply fed directly to the combi system

 - Modern thermostatically controlled radiators sized accordingly

 As with the other systems, combination boiler systems also have their drawbacks.
 The main one is that their flow rates are often quite low as the water has to be heated as it travels through the boiler i.e. there is no stored hot water to fall back on.
 This means they are unsuitable for homes with two or more bathrooms as the simultaneous use of two outlets will decrease the flow rate even further

 Conventional gravity fed systems